Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 The difficult part is understanding the templating system and how to customise it for your usecases.
 Presets can only do so much.

+> Note: I wrote this paragraph before the big refactor.
+The basic
+> usage is no longer simple.

 ## Installation

 Currently the only way to install `tiefdownconverter` is to either build